Sloane Stephens: 2021: French Open fourth round, out of top 50

-Stephens started her season at the first edition of the Grampians Trophy.
-She lost in the first round to Leylah Fernandez.
+Stephens started her season at the first edition of the Grampians Trophy where she lost in the first round to Leylah Fernandez.
 At the Australian Open, she was defeated in the first round by 26th seed and world No. 28, Yulia Putintseva.
 Seeded ninth at the first edition of the Phillip Island Trophy, she suffered a first round loss at the hands of Varvara Gracheva.

 Stephens losing streak continued at the Monterrey Open.
 As the top seed, she was eliminated in the first round by lucky loser and world No. 151, Kristína Kučová.
 In Miami, she earned her first win of the season by defeating qualifier, Océane Dodin, in the first round.
 She was beaten in her second-round match by 28th seed and compatriot, Amanda Anisimova.

 Stephens began her clay-court season at the Charleston Open.
 She upset eighth seed, world No. 24, and 2019 champion, Madison Keys, in the second round.
 She ended up losing in the quarterfinals to 15th seed and eventual champion, Veronika Kudermetova.
 In Madrid, she was defeated in the second round by Ons Jabeur.
 At the Italian Open, she fell in the final round of qualifying to Tamara Zidanšek.
 However, she got a lucky loser spot into the main draw.
 She was eliminated in the first round by Madison Keys in three sets.
 At the first edition of the Emilia-Romagna Open, she reached the semifinals where she was beaten by sixth seed Wang Qiang.
 Ranked 59 at the French Open, she stunned ninth seed and world No. 10, Karolína Plíšková, in the second round.
 She lost in her fourth-round match to eventual champion Barbora Krejčíková.